 Natural pruning is the practice of pruning branches back to a natural point of growth in the crown of the tree.
 Natural pruning is healthier than tree topping, which is the indiscriminate cutting back of tree branches to reduce the size of the tree crown.
 Although topping generally leaves the tree with a more balanced appearance, the International Society of Arboriculture calls topping "perhaps the most harmful pruning practice known."
-Topping stresses trees, makes them more vulnerable to insect and disease infections, and leads to decay.
-By planting trees and shrubs away from power lines, you can help eliminate the need for pruning in the future.
+Topping stresses trees, makes them more vulnerable to insects and disease, and leads to decay.
+By planting trees and shrubs away from power lines, you can reduce the need for pruning.

 - Removes only those branches that conflict with the power lines.